fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 The plan acknowledged that many clean architecture components were already in place and focused on removing legacy components and adapters in a systematic way.
 After each step, we ran `iam_test_integration_v3.sh` to verify that everything still worked correctly, ensuring a smooth migration process.

-The core migration has been successfully completed, resulting in a cleaner, more maintainable architecture that follows clean architecture principles.
-The final steps involve removing any remaining legacy components that are no longer needed.
+The migration has been successfully completed, resulting in a cleaner, more maintainable architecture that follows clean architecture principles.
+All legacy components have been removed or replaced with clean architecture equivalents, and the code now follows a consistent naming convention with the "Iam" prefix for IAM module components.

+The final architecture clearly separates concerns:
+- Domain entities represent business concepts
+- Use cases implement business rules
+- Infrastructure components handle technical concerns
+- Adapters translate between layers
+- Services provide functionality to external systems

+This separation makes the code more maintainable, testable, and adaptable to future changes.